rupakghanghas/ai-vs-human/README.md

 ## 🌟 Acknowledgments

 - **Dataset Sources**: We used a combination of AI-generated art datasets and real art image collections [Source 1](https://www.kaggle.com/datasets/superpotato9/dalle-recognition-dataset) and [Source 2](https://www.kaggle.com/datasets/sankarmechengg/art-images-clear-and-distorted).
-- **Faculty Advisors**: Thanks to our professors for their invaluable guidance throughout this project.
 - **Streamlit Community**: For resources and support in app deployment.

 ---